lcreid/directed-acyclic-graph-rails/README.md

-# direct-acyclic-graph-rails
+# Directed Acyclic Graphs in Rails
-Reference implementation of directed acyclic graphs in Rails applications
+This repository contains implementations of directed acyclic graphs in Rails applications.
+It includes UI techniques as well as the model level.